-- The Lévis Police Service has used the electronic database to conduct research on highway and traffic code violations; - Electronic ticketing has eliminated data input errors and handwritten tickets that are unreadable or difficult to read; - Data is transmitted more quickly to the municipal courts - Citizens have benefitted from easy access to electronic payment methods
+- Electronic ticketing has eliminated data input errors and handwritten tickets that are unreadable or difficult to read; - Data is transmitted more quickly to the municipal courts - Citizens have benefitted from easy access to electronic payment methods

 An internal evaluation found that this initiative met its objectives.
 Officers now use the electronic process 98% of the time, virtually eliminating manual ticketing.
 The number of tickets issued has increased by 50% since implementation, with no additional personnel needed.